searchdiscovery/loews-dl-spec/DL - Loews Hotels.md

 ## Summary

 This repository contains the Data Layer specification for Loews Hotels.
 Each section in the file represents a separate use case that needs to be implemented on the site.
+Details on the deployment of each specificaiton below can be found at https://docs.google.com/spreadsheets/d/1LYmhpSXVy13fwEFvveAsqT8EqBdnhk2JQopm7asSwuE/edit?usp=sharing